Implications of an enhanced $B \to K \nu \bar \nu$ branching ratio: Model-independent interpretation

 A combination of both $B \to K^{(*)} \nu \bar \nu$ modes allows to probe $C^{\nu \nu}_{\text{NP}\,L}$ and $C^{\nu \nu}_{\text{NP}\,R}$ individually.
 For the strange vector the best 90 \% CL upper limit is obtained by Belle~\cite{Belle:2017oht}

 It is about a factor of two away from the SM value \cite{Bause:2021cna}

-Using the available information on the $B^+ \to K^+ \nu \bar \nu$ and $B^0 \to K^{*0} \nu \bar \nu$ branching ratios, we get the following ranges for $x^\pm$:
+Using the available information on the $B^+ \to K^+ \nu \bar \nu$ and $B^0 \to K^{*\,0} \nu \bar \nu$ branching ratios, we get the following ranges for $x^\pm$:

 The first inequality is determined by \eqref{eq:belleII}, while the second one by \eqref{eq:BelleIIK8}.
 These limits can be visualized in the $C^{\nu \nu'}_{\text{NP}\,L}$-$C^{\nu \nu'}_{\text{NP}\,R}$ plane by assuming LU, cLFC, and LFV, considering a single lepton flavor contribution in the last two.
 This is illustrated in Fig.~\ref{fig:kappa_plot}.
-One observes that the SM (black diamond) is inconsistent with the data, and that order one and similar values of both quark chiralities are required,
+One observes that the SM (black diamond) is inconsistent with the data, and that order one and similar values of both quark chiralities are required\footnote{ There is a small region allowed for a single cLFC coupling (blue) consistent with $C_{\text{NP}\,L}^{\nu \nu}=0$ with $C_{\text{NP}\,R}^{\nu \nu}\in [1.0, 1.3] $.},

 which can have either sign.
 Assuming tree-level, unsuppressed mediators $ \sim \mathcal{O}_{L,R}/\Lambda^2$, this implies a scale $\Lambda$ of new physics to be roughly of

 which can be probed at the HL-LHC~\cite{ATLAS:2022hsp,CMS:2022cju}.
 We also show in Fig.~\ref{fig:kappa_plot} the allowed $1\sigma$-region (blue horizontal line) of $C^{\nu \nu}_{\text{NP}\,R}$ using results from a global fit performed with dimuon data~\eqref{eq:CR_dimuon_fit}, see Ref.~\cite{Bause:2021cna} for details.
 This region gives the strongest constraint on the right-handed couplings assuming lepton universality.
 We learn that the other lepton universal solutions (light blue areas) are excluded.